-- 6.1.1 The proposals form part of a development that includes the internal refurbishment of Block C. - 6.1.2 This Heritage Statement accompanies a detailed application for the various aspects of the proposed development mentioned above within the PDA as set out in Figure 3.
+- 6.1.1 The proposals concern the demolition of the detached house of Little Brescia and the current terrapin modular classroom of St Cecilia to be replaced by a new single storey three room classroom also called St Cecilia. - 6.1.2 This Heritage Statement accompanies a detailed application for the proposed development mentioned above within the PDA as set out in the existing and proposed drawings in Figure 3.